paulvinueza30/feathersjs_feathers__fork__188278e/docs/api/services.md

 A custom method is any other service method you want to expose publicly.
 A custom method **must have** the signature of `(data, params)` with the same semantics as standard service methods (`data` is the payload, `params` is the service [params](#params)).
 They can be used with [hooks](./hooks.md) (including authentication) and must be `async` or return a Promise.

-In order to register a public custom method, the names of _all methods_ have to be passed as the `methods` option when registering the service with [app.use()](./application.md#usepath-service--options)
+In order to register a public custom method, the names of _all methods_ have to be passed as the `methods` option when registering the service with [app.use()](./application.md#usepath-service--options).
+For more information on how to validate custom method data, see the [validators documentation](./schema/validators.md#validating-custom-methods).

 ```ts
 import type { Id, Params } from '@feathersjs/feathers'